Last updated on November 19th, 2023

 To experience the small town when it feels most alive but it’s not completely overrun, visit in May, June, July, or September.

-Our family recently visited in January and we wore short sleeves and even played in the sand and splashed around in the sea.
+Our family last visited in January and we wore short sleeves and even played in the sand and splashed around in the sea.

 Cefalù Average Temperatures & Precipitation

 Cefalù is commonly visited on a day trip from Palermo.
 Both car and train (Palermo Centrale to Cefalù) take about an hour.